websanco/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/configuring-local-live-staging.md

    ![Select the application data you want to stage.](./configuring-local-live-staging/images/06.png)

-1. Click on *Save* to initiate the cloning process.
+1. Click *Save* to initiate the cloning process.
 The duration of this process depends on the size of the Asset Library.

    Once the process is complete, you are ready to use Local Live Staging in your Asset Library.